chirs/arena/README.md

 ### Getting started

-In one terminal, launch the server with host '' and port:
+In one terminal, launch the server with game (Checkers, TicTacToe or ConnectFour case-sensitive), host '' and port:

-`$ plumbing/supervisor.py '' 1060`
+`$ plumbing/supervisor.py Checkers '' 1060`

 In another terminal, connect player 1: